-The Authority's Traffic and Revenue Consultant also considers the potential impact of high fuel prices in their traffic projections.
-It is estimated that gas prices would have to increase substantially higher than the \$4.00 per gallon seen during the summer of 2008 to have a negative impact on the fiscal year 2015 forecast.
-Furthermore, those higher gas prices would have to be sustained over the course of many months for people to begin changing their driving behavior.
-If those two things occur, it is estimated that the Expressway System could lose between 5 and 10% of traffic compared to what is forecasted.
+The price of gasoline has been very volatile since 2008 and this represents a new normal.
+The potential impact of high fuel prices is considered when developing traffic projections on the Expressway System.
+It is estimated that gas prices would have to increase substantially higher than the \$4.00 per gallon seen during the summer of 2008 and be sustained over many months to have a negative impact on Expressway System traffic; if those two things occur it is estimated that traffic volumes could potentially decrease between 5% and 10%.

-For fiscal year 2014, Expressway System traffic of 58.1 million increased 2.6% from the prior year.
-This positions the Authority well to achieve fiscal year 2015 budget targets: even in the event of a 10% loss in toll revenue, it is projected that all debt service coverage requirements would be satisfied with no toll increase required.
-In an extreme case of a 25% loss in revenue, the Authority would still have sufficient revenues to pay its required debt service.
+Even in the event of a 10% loss in traffic and toll revenue, the fiscal year 2016 traffic projection estimates that all debt service coverage requirements would be satisfied and no toll increase will be required during fiscal year 2016; in an extreme case of a 25-30% loss in traffic and toll revenue, fiscal year 2016 revenue would still be sufficient to pay required debt service.